Yorkton Municipal Airport

 📖 Plain English Explanation:

 This is the base forecast condition.
-Winds will be variable in direction at 3 kt.
+Winds from the East-Southeast (120°) at 5 kt.
 Visibility will be excellent at more than 6SM.
-Scattered clouds at 5000 feet.
+Broken clouds at 8000 feet, Broken clouds at 22000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 MVFR